Sapitorico/low_level_programming/pointers_arrays_strings/README.md

-# C - Pointers, arrays and strings
+# C - Pointers, arrays and strings - the abc of c.
 ## Pointers
 Pointers are very useful, some C programming tasks are more easily performed with pointers, such as dynamic memory allocation that cannot be performed without pointers.